pubkey/rxdb/orga/before-next-major.md

 To ensure immutability, RxDB will use [deep-freeze](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze) in the dev-mode (about same expensive as deep clone).
 Also typescript will throw a build-time error because we will use `ReadonlyArray` and `readonly` to define outgoing data immutable.
 In production-mode, there will be nothing that ensures immutability.

-## server-plugin: overwrite defaults of pouchdbExpressOptions
+## DONE server-plugin: overwrite defaults of pouchdbExpressOptions
 The defaults of `pouchdbExpressOptions` from `RxDatabase.server()` require the user to configure stuff to not polute the projects folder with config and log files.
 We should overwrite the defaults to use `inMemoryConfig: true` and store the logs in the tmp folder.

 ## remove deprecated RxDocument.atomicSet()